Skip to main content

 Consider a construction company that completes a $200,000 project.
 On paper, after costs of $150,000, there is a $50,000 profit.
 However, the materials and subcontractors needed to be paid before the client paid the final invoice.
 If the client takes 60 days to pay, the company needs $150,000 in cash available before it sees any revenue from the project.
 Without that cash — or access to financing — the profitable project could put the business at risk.

+Borrowing power.
 Lenders assess your cash flow when evaluating loan applications.
-Consistent, positive cash flow demonstrates your ability to repay and makes you a more attractive borrower.
-This can lead to higher approval rates and more favourable terms.
-Conversely, erratic or negative cash flow makes borrowing more difficult and expensive.
+Consistent, positive cash flow demonstrates your ability to repay and makes you a more attractive borrower, leading to higher approval rates and more favourable terms.

-Understanding the most common cash flow challenges helps you recognise and address them before they become critical.
-Here are the issues that affect Australian SMEs most frequently:
+Recognise the six most common cash flow problems affecting Australian SMEs — so you can address them before they become critical.

 The most common cash flow problem for Australian businesses.
 When customers take 30, 60, or 90+ days to pay invoices, your business bears the cost of materials, labour, and overheads in the meantime.
 This is particularly acute in construction, professional services, and wholesale/distribution.